mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 28 June 2025

-- The average temperature today is 24.19˚C,
+- The average temperature today is 24.75˚C,
-- With highs of 25.55˚C and lows of 22.75˚C,
+- With highs of 26.1˚C and lows of 23.3˚C,
-- It may feel like 24.41˚C with scattered clouds
+- It may feel like 24.9˚C with few clouds
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 6.26m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 67%
+- The pressure is 1023hPa and humidity is 62%
 - The sun will rise at 03:51 and set at 20:31

 <!-- weather_marker ends -->